TheInkedEngineer/theinkedengineer.com/articles/3-weeks-later-i-quit.md

 Day 4, my macbook finally arrived, but my credentials are still not yet activated.
 To be fair, this did not depend on them but on their client.
 I use a colleague’s credentials and download the project.
-An hour later, I knew there was no way I will stay longer than those 3 month, here’s why:
+An hour later, I knew there was no way I will stay longer than those 3 months, here’s why:

 - The podfile was not versioned.
-That alone led to several hours of problems before getting the project actually up and running once the versions where figured out.
+That alone led to several hours of problems before getting the project actually up and running once the versions were figured out.

-- A payment app racking hundreds of thousand of lines of code, hundreds of thousand of users had 0 comments.
+- A payment app racking hundreds of thousands of lines of code, hundreds of thousands of users had 0 comments.
 ZERO.

-- Architecture was non existent.
-Folder hierarchy was non existent.
+- Architecture was nonexistent.
+Folder hierarchy was nonexistent.

 Bottom line, the code was bad and unmaintainable.